Chapter 1

 'Maybe,' he replied, smiling, as she came up to touch his booming chest…

-Back home, Xemi was musing on a way to see this girl again, replaying her jiggle, the waves of honey, a memory now, every second asking for more distance.
+Back home, Xemi was musing on a way to see this girl again, replaying her jiggle, the waves of honey, a memory now, and every second asking for more distance.
 Xemi saw his aunt come into the room with her house phone and its long cumbersome cord that all house phones had in the early 2000s.
 His father was on the line.

 Since they had only been in London for a few weeks, things were up in the air, and they were not living in the same house.
 Xemi was living with a distant relative, a cousin of his father's in this one bedroom flat.
 His father and sister were living with other relatives in order to spread the burden of family evenly while his father was trying to get his act together and find some home for the three of them.